 You don’t have to wait for formal resolution to capture your profit.
 In the minutes or hours before resolution, winning shares typically trade at $0.995–$0.999.

-Selling at $0.999 means you accept a 0.1% discount relative to claiming at $1.000 — but you receive USDC almost instantly without waiting for the oracle process or paying to claim.
+Selling at $0.999 means you accept a 0.1% discount relative to claiming at $1.000 — but you receive PUSD almost instantly without waiting for the oracle process or paying to claim.

 This is particularly useful if: